-- NASA and ISRO are jointly developing a satellite called NISAR, which will detect movements of the planet's surface as small as 0.4 inches over areas about half the size of a tennis court. - The mission is supposed to be launched by January 2024 and is expected to operate for 3 years at a Low Earth Orbit (LEO). - ➤ It will scan the globe every 12 days over the course of its three-year mission of imaging the Earth's land, ice sheets, and sea ice to give an unprecedented view of the planet. - ➤ NISAR will be the first radar of its kind in space to systematically map Earth, using two different radar frequencies (L-band and S-band) to measure changes in our planet's surface less than a centimeter across.
+- NASA and ISRO are jointly developing a satellite called NASA ISRO Synthetic Aperture Radar (NISAR) under a partnership agreement signed in 2014, which will detect movements of the planet's surface as small as 0.4 inches over areas about half the size of a tennis court. - The mission is supposed to be launched by early 2025 and is expected to operate for 3 years at a Low Earth Orbit (LEO). - It will scan the globe every 12 days over the course of its three-year mission of imaging the Earth's land, ice sheets, and sea ice to give an unprecedented view of the planet.

-➤ It will be a 2,800 kilogram satellite consisting of both L-band and S-band Synthetic Aperture Radar (SAR) instruments, which makes it a dual-frequency imaging radar satellite.
+- NISAR will be the first radar of its kind in space to systematically map Earth, using two different radar frequencies (L-band and S-band) to measure changes in our planet's surface less than a centimeter across. - It will be a 2,800 kilogram satellite consisting of both L-band and S-band Synthetic Aperture Radar (SAR) instruments, which makes it a dual-frequency imaging radar satellite.